 Most commonly, long-term revenues are being secured with the help of PPAs.
 The first corporate PPAs were concluded with large multinational companies (such as Google), but in recent years PPAs have become more and more attractive for Finnish industrial offtakers.
 In addition to meeting their green agenda and sustainability goals, the decision to procure green energy is increasingly driven by commercial considerations and the desire to protect against bullish spot prices and price volatility.
 This has also resulted in a considerable uptick in long-term PPAs being concluded by utilities and other suppliers.

 While some developers procure PPAs as part of the project development, it is increasingly common for projects to be sold without a PPA, either at ready-to-build stage or as a turnkey project upon completion.
 It will often be the investors who conclude a PPA for the operation phase based on their requirements and risk appetite.
 Given the recent electricity price development, running projects as purely merchant is also becoming an increasingly attractive option.

 Wind to hydrogen

 To exploit this potential, Finland is making significant efforts to create a hydrogen infrastructure.
-This includes the construction of a joint pipeline with Sweden (the "Nordic Hydrogen Route"), through which green hydrogen will be transported on a large scale from areas with high wind power production to industrial customers.
+This includes the construction of a national hydrogen network and a joint pipeline with Sweden (the "Nordic Hydrogen Route"), through which green hydrogen will be transported on a large scale from areas with high wind power production to industrial customers.
 The pipeline is planned to be operational by 2030.
-Over the longer term, an expansion of via the Baltic countries and Poland all the way to Germany is planned.
+Over the longer term, an expansion via the Baltic countries and Poland all the way to Germany is planned.

 A wide-ranging cooperation between commercial enterprises and other stakeholders aims at developing the economic and regulatory framework conditions as holistically and effectively as possible.
 This includes a joint project of the TSOs in the gas and electricity sector, the aim of which is to facilitate sector integration between hydrogen, gas and electricity transmission.